Articles

 Monthly email sends 10x the amount of contacts 10x the amount of contacts

-Segmentation Standard Basic
+Segmentation Limited Basic

 ActiveCampaign may be perfect if you’re looking for…